Eddie Shore Award

-The Eddie Shore Award is presented annually to the AHL's best defenceman.
-The award winner is chosen by AHL media and players.
+The Eddie Shore Award is presented annually to the best defenceman on the American Hockey League (AHL) as chosen by AHL media and players.
 The award is named after Hockey Hall of Fame inductee Eddie Shore.

 Winners

 NHL-level Eddie Shore Award

 One of the Boston Bruins annual team awards is also named the Eddie Shore Award.
 It is awarded to the player with most hustle and determination.